 With the government issuing a lockdown due to Covid-19, our Bright Knights foundation, a tutoring project focused on teaching underprivileged students, was in jeopardy.

-We were at a crossroads.
+We were at a crossroad.
 Tutoring offline was convenient as we were accustomed to the methods which have proven crucial to the students’ ability to understand the lessons, but now doing so would risk everyone's health despite social distancing.

-On the other hand, tutoring online would require us to alter our teaching methods, not to mention the lack of stable internet connection and limited devices from the orphanages standpoint which pose additional challenges.
+On the other hand, tutoring online would require us to alter our teaching methods, not to mention the lack of stable internet connection and limited devices from the orphanages standpoint, which pose additional challenges.

-We finally decided to make it an online selective tutoring, which kids in the orphanage have the option to join.
-The plan was to prioritize motivated students and place them into smaller classes, in hopes of increasing their focus throughout the tutoring program.
+We finally decided to make it an online selective tutoring, where the children in the orphanage have the option to join.
+The plan was to prioritize motivated students and place them into smaller classes, in hope of increasing their focus throughout the tutoring program.
 At that time, we were unsure, but it looked like the best decision.

 After months of tutoring, we were extremely satisfied to know that on average the kids had a five-point increase in their school grades.
 I was happy for them.
-Realizing I could help my community despite the circumstances not only challenged my team but also showed me a more practical, scalable way of connecting more underprivileged students to our tutoring service, accelerating the democratization of tutoring and education.
+Realizing I could help my community despite the circumstances not only challenged my team, but also showed me a more practical, scalable way of connecting more underprivileged students to our tutoring service, accelerating the democratization of tutoring and education.

 Hi Danendra,